Recently, one of our users asked us how they can add a list of forbidden words for WordPress post titles.

-In this article, we will show you how to create a list of forbidden words for WordPress titles.
+In this article, we’ll show you how to create a list of forbidden words for WordPress titles, giving you greater control over your content.

 Why Create a List of Forbidden Words for Post Titles in WordPress?